gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/arm-none-eabi-gcc/2019-05-24-arm-none-eabi-gcc-v8-2-1-1-7-released.md

 ---

-Version v8.2.1-1.6 20190510 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that (finally) fixes the bugs affecting Windows LTO builds, present in the previous release.
+Version v8.2.1-1.7 20190524 is a maintenance release of **GNU MCU Eclipse ARM Embedded GCC** that that removes the illegal links present in the previous releases.

 [Binary files »]({{ page.download_url }})